treehousetim/document/README.md

 	const callOneVar = 3;
 	const noSuchProperty = 4;
 	const disallowedValue = 5;
+	const noValue = 6;
 }
 ```

 ### ->validateRequired( $name )
-Validates that a property is valid.
-Current logic is `if ( ! $this->{$name} ) throw Exception(...`
+For properties that are set using the `treehousetim\document\document` class, this validation rule will work.
+No matter the value set on the property, if it has been set using a function call this validation rule will succeed.
+No exception will be thrown.

+### Note
+If you are using custom property setting class functions, you will need to call `->markValueSet( 'property_name' );` in your function.
 The code thrown is `Exception::missingData`

+If the property does not exist, you will receive an exception with a code `Exception::noSuchProperty`.
+If the property has not been set, you will receive an exception code `Exception::missingData`.

 ### ->validateSubDocument( $name )
 You can validate a sub document using this method.
+Internally, `->validateRequired` is called first.
+Then if the class property is not a document subclass, you will receive an exception code `Exception::wrontType`.

-This will throw an exception if the sub document does not exist as a document class object.
-If it does, ->validate is called on the property which may throw other exceptions.
+If both previous conditions pass, ->validate is called on the property, which is another document class and may throw other exceptions from its validation function.

-The code thrown is `Exception::missingData` if the property is not set or `Exception::wrongType` if the property is not set as a document subclass.
+*Note: the call to ->validate works even though it is a protected method because that's how PHP works.*

 ### ->validateValueInList( string $name, string $value, array $list )
 You can validate a value to be in a list using this method.